compact/angular-bootstrap-lightbox/README.md

 ### Videos

-The `ng-videosharing-embed` library is used for embedding videos if it is included in your app.
-You can use another video library by changing the template.

 An element in the array of 'images' is considered a video if it is an object with a `type` property having the value `video` (see the [demo](http://compact.github.io/angular-bootstrap-lightbox/demo5/index.html)).
 To change this, write your own `LightboxProvider.isVideo` method.

+By default, a video is embedded directly if its url ends in `.mp4`, `.ogg`, or `.webm`.
+Every other url is considered a video from an external sharing service (such as YouTube).
+To change this check, edit the `LightboxProvider.isSharedVideo` method.
+The `ng-videosharing-embed` library is used for embedding shared videos if it is included in your app.
+You can use another video library by changing the template.

-For now, the maximum video dimensions are fixed at 1280x720.
+For now, the maximum video dimensions are fixed at 1280x720 (16:9).